debarun-tw/kanjuiceProdSetup/README.md

 # kanjuiceProdSetup

-Run ./init it will clone adjuvant and it aumatically start server in background.
+Run ./init it will clone adjuvant and it automatically start server in background.